 Consistent tamping pressure.
 There are numerous variables to espresso-making, among which is tamping pressure.
 If you don’t tamp at a fairly consistent pressure from one shot to the next, your shot consistency is likely to be “all over the shop”.

-For example, you might make the grind mildly finer because your shot is flowing too quickly, but then you tamp with less pressure than you did before, and not much changes with the flow rate.
+For example, you might make the grind slightly finer because your shot is flowing too quickly, but then you tamp with less pressure than you did before, and not much changes with the flow rate.

 By low-hanging fruit, I’m talking about the perfect return with the least amount of investment.

-The Best Coffee Tampers
+The Perfect Coffee Tampers

 So, below, you’ll find tampers categorized by the espresso machines they’ll fit.
-If your machine isn’t listed, just check the size of your portafilter, and you’ll then see which tampers you need to be looking at.
+If your machine isn’t listed, actually check the size of your portafilter, and you’ll then see which tampers you need to be looking at.

 If you think I’ve got any of the machines below, in the wrong category, please do let me learn, ta.